 Connect with LiveChat

 - Once your application has been approved, you will be able to connect your Apple Messages for Business account with LiveChat.
 You will then be asked to test your Messaging Service Provider connection.
 You need to click on the link.

 - Then click on the Connect button.

 - Sign in using your LiveChat credentials and follow the instructions.

 - Once you sign in with LiveChat credentials, you should see the below screen informing you which LiveChat license is going to be connected with your Apple Messages for Business.
-If you are ready to proceed, click Connect Business Chat Account.
+If you are ready to proceed, click Connect Messages for Business Account.